 BF.
 Skinner

-His ground-breaking investigation on operant conditioning, termed “Skinner’s Distinctive Approach to Learning Theory,” caused a redefinition in our grasp of learning and behaviorism, revolutionizing how we tackle curriculum design for education.
+His ground-breaking investigation on operant conditioning, termed “Skinner’s Distinctive Approach to Learning Theory,” redefined our grasp of learning and behaviorism, revolutionizing curriculum design in education.

-According to his postulation, organisms acquire knowledge through reinforcement for positive behavior and punishment when negative behaviors occur; thus setting up a system where desirable actions are more prone to be repeated while undesirable ones subside or are eradicated.
+According to his postulation, organisms acquire knowledge through reinforcement for positive behavior and punishment when negative behaviors occur.
+Thus, desirable actions are more prone to being repeated while undesirable ones subside or are eradicated.

 Skinner’s Experiments With the “Skinner Box” and Positive Reinforcement